Panopto/Panopto-RR-Light-Service-With-Installer/README.console.md

 Command | Description
 --------|------------------------------------------
-START   | If a recording is queued, start it now.
-Otherwise start recording a new session.
+START   | Opt-in to a "Potential Recording", immediately start a queued recording, or start recording a new session.
-STOP    | Stop the current recording
-PAUSE   | Pause the current recording
+STOP    | Stop the current recording, or opt-out (and delete) if this is a "Potential Recording" PAUSE   | Pause the current recording
 RESUME  | Resume the current (paused) recording
 EXTEND  | Extend the current recording by 5 minutes